BzGEO/Geo_AI_compendium/misc/NISAR.md

 * Recording of the NISAR Town Hall meeting on 26.02.2026 (which includes walk-throughs of the various tutorials, as well as background on NISAR): https://www.youtube.com/watch?v=7tJJmNg8qyE.

 ## Examples
 * Exploration of radio frequency interference (RFI) in NISAR data over northern Alabama: https://bit.ly/nisar_rfi_examples.
+Also see the NISAR [documentation](https://nisar-docs.asf.alaska.edu/product-known-issues/#radio-frequency-interference-rfi) on RFI.